bitwiseworks/python-os2/Doc/library/internet.rst

    single: Internet
    single: World Wide Web

-.. index:: module: socket
+.. index:: pair: module; socket

-The modules described in this chapter implement Internet protocols and  support for related technology.
+The modules described in this chapter implement internet protocols and  support for related technology.
 They are all implemented in Python.
 Most of these modules require the presence of the system-dependent module :mod:`socket`, which is currently supported on most popular platforms.
 Here is an overview: